Paper Topic Assignment

 - The final paper will not be long.

-- Undergraduate and graduate: Max 2,000 words (about 8 pages) not including references.
+- Undergraduate and graduate: Max 2,000 words (about 8 pages) not including references and citations.

 - Consult my resources as linked to on this page